 After that, they need to make a list of all the platforms, devices, browsers, operating systems, etc. on which an application or software is likely to be used or with which an application or software is likely to interact.
-Testers should also have adequate knowledge of these platforms and devices which will be used for testing.
+Testers should also have adequate knowledge of these platforms and devices that will be used for testing.

-The next step is to set up an environment with all these platforms, browsers, devices, etc. and to test an application or software.
+The next step is to set up an environment with all these platforms, browsers, devices, etc., and to test an application or software.

-After testing, all the bugs will be reported and after review, they will be sent to the development team for the fixing.
+After testing, all the bugs will be reported and after review, they will be sent to the development team for fixing.